-The first one consists of a product sampling and monitoring test at the quarantine station, to determine the presence or not of pathogens and hazardous substances.
-If the test fails, the exporter/importer can try to remediate to the detected issues until the product is finally compliant with Japan’s SPS.
+The first one consists of a product sampling and monitoring test at the quarantine station to determine the presence or not of pathogens and hazardous substances.
+If the test fails, the exporter/importer can try to remediate the detected issues until the product is finally compliant with Japan’s SPS.

-The second type of inspection, more serious, is an administrative assessment of the product whenever a cargo is suspected to violate Japanese laws.
+The second type of inspection, more serious, is an administrative assessment of the product whenever a cargo is suspected of violating Japanese laws.
 While the procedure is pending, the products cannot enter Japan’s market.
 Costs associated with sampling and testing are supported by the importers.
-In case of a rejection, the cargo is denied entry, returned to the exporter or disposed of.
+In case of a rejection, the cargo is denied entry, returned to the exporter, or disposed of.

 Step three: obtaining the certificate of notification

-Once the accompanying documentation has been checked and the cargo cleared, the quarantine station will issue a certificate of notification to the importer.
+After checking the accompanying documentation and clearing the cargo, the quarantine station will issue a certificate of notification to the importer.
 The imported products are ready to go through customs clearance and enter Japan’s food and beverage market.

 From customs clearance to market entry

-Japan’s food import regulations also encompass Japan customs and labelling requirements prior to market entry.
+Japan’s food import regulations also encompass Japanese customs and labeling requirements before market entry.

 Which customs duties are imported food and drink subjected to?

-Japan tariffs on food imports vary based on product category as well as the possible trade agreements or WTO conventions in force with the country of origin.
-The customs website provides more information on the various existing rates - general, temporary, preferential etc., as well as the tariff schedule.
+Japan tariffs on food imports vary based on the product category and the possible trade agreements or WTO conventions in force with the country of origin.
+The customs website provides more information on the various existing rates - general, temporary, preferential, etc., as well as the tariff schedule.

-Custom clearance is notably difficult in Japan and requires a bit of work in terms of data handling, paperwork and paying the applicable rate at the time of import.
-Instead of handling this time consuming step by yourself, you can outsource the work to experts such as GourmetPro.
+Custom clearance is notably difficult in Japan.
+It requires a bit of work in terms of data handling, paperwork, and paying the applicable rate at the time of import.
+Instead of handling this time-consuming step by yourself, you can outsource the work to experts such as GourmetPro.